Alfa Romeo Giulietta (2010): Overview

-The platform used is Fiat Group's Compact also called as "C-Evo" during the planning stage.
-Practically this is an all new platform.
-Fiat Group used around 100 million euros to re-engineer the C-platform, previously used for the Fiat Stilo, Fiat Bravo and Lancia Delta, into C-Evo, it has a longer wheelbase, shorter overhangs and an advanced new type of MacPherson strut front suspension and multi-link rear suspension.
-Depending on the market and trim level, 16, 17, or 18-inch wheels are available.
-Available tire sizes are 205/55 R16, 225/45 R17, and 225/40 R18.
+In comparison to older Fiat platforms it has a longer wheelbase, shorter overhangs and an advanced new type of MacPherson strut front suspension and multi-link rear suspension.
+Depending on the market and trim level, 16, 17, or 18-inch wheels were available.
+Available tire sizes were 205/55 R16, 225/45 R17, and 225/40 R18.
 The wheels use a 5-hole pattern with a 110 mm bolt circle.
 The length of the Giulietta is around 4.3 m.
-Only a five-door body is available for sale.
+Only a five-door body was available.

-In a viability plan forwarded to the US Government in February 2009, Chrysler (a partner of Alfa Romeo parent company Fiat) reported that the 147 replacement would come to market as the Milano and that it could be built in the USA.
+In a viability plan forwarded to the US Government in February 2009, Chrysler (a partner of Alfa Romeo parent company Fiat) reported that the 147 replacement would come to market as the Milano and that it could be built in the US.
 However, as of early 2010 Fiat was instead planning to concentrate on bringing larger models to the US, such as the Giulia.

-2014 changes
+2013 facelift

 At the 2013 Frankfurt International Motor Show Alfa Romeo presented an updated Giulietta.
-Trim changes include a new Uconnect infotainment system with 5" or 6.5" Radionav touchscreen, a new front grille, a chrome-plated frame for the fog lights, a new and more supportive seat design, new wheels (16, 17 and 18-inch), as well as new exterior colours: Moonlight Pearl, Anodizzato Blue and Bronze.
-A new diesel engine variant has also arrived, the two-litre JTDM 2, developing 150 PS and 380 Nm.
-In the 2014 range, all engines comply with Euro 5+ (Euro 6-ready) emission standards.
+Trim changes included a new Uconnect infotainment system with 5" or 6.5" Radionav touchscreen, a new front grille, a chrome-plated frame for the fog lights, a new and more supportive seat design, new wheel designs (16, 17 and 18-inch), as well as new exterior colours: Moonlight Pearl, Anodizzato Blue and Bronze.
+A new diesel engine variant also arrived, the 2.0-litre JTDM 2, developing 150 PS and 380 Nm.
+In the 2014 range, all engines complied with Euro 5+ (Euro 6-ready) emission standards.